mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 Issues [MXS-710](https://jira.mariadb.org/browse/MXS-710) and
 [MXS-711](https://jira.mariadb.org/browse/MXS-711) relate to this.

+# Protocol limitations

 ## Limitations with MySQL Protocol support (MySQLClient)

 Compression is not included in MySQL server handshake

+# Monitor limitations

+A server can only be monitored by one monitor.
+If multiple monitors monitor the same server, the state of the server is non-deterministic.

 ## Limitations with Galera Cluster Monitoring (galeramon)

 The default master selection is based only on MIN(wsrep_local_index).
 This can be influenced with the server priority mechanic described in the [Galera Monitor](../Monitors/Galera-Monitor.md) manual.

+# Router limitations

 ## Limitations in the connection router (readconnroute)